-Are you on holiday in Sweden?
+Are you in Sweden?
 Or were you planning to travel to Sweden any time soon?
 What about the corona virus (officially Covid -19) in Sweden?
 Are you still allowed to travel to Sweden now that the world is fighting the corona virus?
 I try to list the current advice below.

 What is the impact of the corona virus in Sweden?